aradhana14nov/Wordpress-Helm-Chart/tutorials/upgrading-and-rollback-wordpress.md

 This would rollback the WordPress installation to its previous release.

-Step 2: Check WordPress was downgraded back to 10.0.3, chart version 5.5.3:
+Step 2: Check WordPress was downgraded back to previous version:

 ```execute
 helm list -n wordpress